aredlavenkat/fluxion-docs/docs/connect/custom-sources.md

 }
 ```

+**Highlights**

-- Returning `null` tells `AbstractAsyncStreamingSource` to enqueue an end-of-stream marker.
-The executor notices and shuts the pipeline down cleanly.
+- Returning `null` tells `AbstractAsyncStreamingSource` to enqueue an
-- If you need retry logic/backoff, wrap the polling code accordingly or use the error policy hooks.
+  end-of-stream marker.
+The executor flushes remaining stages and closes sinks.
+- Wrap polling in retry/backoff logic (or rely on `StreamingErrorPolicy`) if
+  your data source can transiently fail.
+- Persist `offset` (primary key) to resume after restarts.

 ---

-## Wiring Into the Pipeline
+## 4. Wiring into a pipeline

 ```java
 StreamingSource source = new JdbcStreamingSource(dataSource, 64, 500);